Info for New Students

 What Are the Benefits of Pilates?

-- Develops a strong core – toned abdominals and a strong back
+- Develops a strong core – supportive abdominals= a strong back

 - Increased bone density